 Image Tools

-Photo to Comic before and after conversion into comic panel art
+Photo to Comic converter preserving source pose lighting and composition in comic art

 Practical take